kubewarden/docs/docs/introduction.md

 # Introduction

+Kubewarden is a Kubernetes Policy Engine.
-Kubewarden is a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests against WebAssembly policies.
-The policies can be developed in any programming language that generates WebAssembly binaries.
+It performs the tasks of a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests using WebAssembly policies.
+Kubewarden also provides an audit scanner to actively check policy enforcement over time.
+You can develop policies in any programming language that generates WebAssembly binaries.

 ## What is WebAssembly?